philipdev/stateflow/README.md

 ### Events
 * stateChanged - triggered on any state change
-* state:<stateName> - triggered on specific state change where the <stateName> specify which.
+* state:stateName - triggered on specific state change where the stateName specify which.
 * flow:entry
 * flow:exit
 * error

+## Browser

+There is also a browserify version available.

+ * Include browser/stateflow.js
+ * Use `new stateflow.StateFlow(config)` or `stateflow.create(source)` to create a flow